Michael-Meade/snackhack2/README.md

 ## Post Exploitation.

 After exploiting a vulnerability and gaining access to the server, a hacker might want to hide their tracks.
 As of right now, there is only one post-exploitation feature in Snackhack.
 This feature will take the web server logs, remove a certain IP, and replace it with a randomly generated IP.
 This could be used to cover your tracks or as an anti-forensic method.
+A reverse shell is used to be able to access a remote computer at will.
+A remote fordward SSH will let you connect to a remote server's port to a local machine's port.
+From the remote server you can have remote shell to the local machine that is behind a firewall.

 ## Installation